 HPV stands for human papillomavirus.
-85 % to 90 % of all people become infected with it during their lifetime.
-The viruses are transmitted from person to person via direct contact.
-They can enter the body through the smallest injuries to the skin or mucous membrane, but especially through intimate contact.
-Data from the Robert Koch Institute (RKI) show that 35 % of all women between the ages of 20 and 25 are infected with a high-risk type HPV.
+85% to 90% of all people become infected with it during their lifetime.
+The viruses are transmitted from person to person via direct contact with infected skin or mucosa in the genital area.
+They can enter the body through the smallest injuries to the skin or mucous membrane and lead to an infection.
+Data from the Robert Koch Institute (RKI) show that 35% of all women between the ages of 20 and 25 are infected with a high-risk type HPV.